percona/pmm-doc/docs/install-pmm/install-pmm-server/index.md

-# Choose an installation method
+# About PMM server installation

 You can run an instance of PMM Server hosted at AWS Marketplace.